Last Updated on April 9, 2023

 2 – Les Calanques de Cassis, PACA

-In Cassis, majestic cliffs, crystal-clear waters and breathtaking viewpoints await.
+The south of France abunds in natural beauty spots, such as Cassis, where majestic cliffs, crystal-clear waters, and breathtaking viewpoints await.
 Getting there is not easy, but you’ll be amply rewarded for your efforts.

 From Cassis, you can get to three Calanques, the only one you can access by car is Port Miou.
 You’ll start from there to get to the two others.
 The next one, Port Pin, is reachable on foot (35 minutes) and for the third one, En-Vau (photo above), add 30 more minutes.
 After Port Pin, the trail is tougher.
 If you don’t want to trek, you can rent a boat or a kayak for the day.
 Go early morning to avoid the crowd.